fbpx

 2. 50% of tax sought to be avoided (to a maximum of $100,000 plus the fee charged)

-(Source: CRA Website /Income Tax Act)
+Source: CRA Website /Income Tax Act

-If you have any questions or any other tax and accounting issues, please feel free to reach out to Source Accounting.
-Source Accounting is an accounting firm in Mississauga, dedicated to small and medium size business, providing tax, accounting, bookkeeping, payroll solutions and etc. And if you find this post helpful, please let us know in your comments.
+Source Accounting is a full-service accounting firm in Mississauga, dedicated to individuals, small and medium-sized businesses, providing tax preparation, corporate tax filing, accounting, bookkeeping services, payroll solutions, etc. We serve clients from Mississauga, Toronto, Brampton, Milton, Hamilton, Oakville, and across GTA.
+And if you find this post helpful, please let us know in your comments.

 Socials: